All Products

 2. Maintain a complete WebSocket lifecycle

-• Closing the connection before all audio chunks are received, resulting in incomplete audio.
+• Closing the connection before all audio chunks are returned, resulting in incomplete audio.

-• Forgetting to send the finish-task instruction, leaving text in the server cache unprocessed.
+• Forgetting to send the finish-task instruction, leaving text buffered on the server and unprocessed.

-• Failing to handle WebSocket keepalive properly when the page navigates away or the app moves to the background.
+• Failing to handle WebSocket keepalive properly during page navigation or app backgrounding.

 Important

-Mobile apps (such as Flutter, iOS, and Android) require special attention to network connection management when entering the background.
-We recommend maintaining the WebSocket connection in a background task or service, or checking the task status and reestablishing the connection when returning to the foreground.
+Mobile apps (such as Flutter, iOS, and Android) require special attention to network management when entering the background.
+Maintain the WebSocket connection in a background task or service, or reinitialize the connection when returning to the foreground.

 3. Text integrity in ASR→LLM→TTS workflows

-In ASR→LLM→TTS workflows, ensure the text passed to TTS is complete and not truncated mid-process.
+In ASR (speech recognition) → LLM (large language model) → TTS (speech synthesis) workflows, ensure the text passed to TTS is complete.
 For example:

-• Wait for the LLM to generate a complete sentence or paragraph before sending the continue-task instruction, rather than streaming character by character.
+• Wait for the LLM to generate a full sentence or paragraph before sending the continue-task instruction, rather than streaming character-by-character.

-• If you need streaming synthesis (generate and play simultaneously), send text in batches based on natural sentence boundaries (such as periods or question marks).
+• For streaming synthesis, send text in batches at natural sentence boundaries (such as periods or question marks).

-• After the LLM finishes generating output, send the finish-task instruction to avoid missing trailing content.
+• After the LLM finishes generating, always send the finish-task instruction to avoid missing trailing content.

 Platform-specific tips

 • Flutter: When using the web_socket_channel package, close the connection correctly in the dispose method to prevent memory leaks.
-Also, handle app lifecycle events (such as AppLifecycleState.paused) to manage background transitions.
+Also handle app lifecycle events (such as AppLifecycleState.paused) for background transitions.

 • Web (browser): Some browsers limit the number of WebSocket connections.
 Reuse a single connection for multiple tasks.
-Use the beforeunload event to close the connection explicitly before the page closes, avoiding lingering connections.
+Use the beforeunload event to close the connection explicitly before the page closes.

-• Mobile (iOS/Android native): When the app enters the background, the OS may pause or terminate network connections.
+• Mobile (iOS/Android native): The operating system may pause or terminate network connections when the app enters the background.
 Use a background task or foreground service to keep the WebSocket active, or reinitialize the task when returning to the foreground.

 URL